 The rise in and expansion of the human population has made humans and porcupines find themselves in increasingly close quarters.
 Porcupines have been characterized as an agricultural pest due to their feeding habits.

-They are usually hunted from their burrows, basically for their quills and meat by humans using spears, nets, or dogs.
+They are usually hunted by humans using spears, nets, or dogs from their burrows for their quills and meat.
 Animals that prey on the porcupine have been known to die because of quill penetration and infections, as porcupine quill can still penetrate animals and humans even after death.

 Conservation status

-Despite their extended gestation period and slow reproductive rate— not to mention humans threats—porcupines are classified as “stable” and “least concern” by the IUCN “International Union for Conservation of Nature.”
+Despite their extended gestation period and slow reproductive rate— not to mention human threats—porcupines are classified as “stable” and “least concern” by the IUCN “International Union for Conservation of Nature.”